-Figure 8.9 and

-Figure 8.10 show the modelled annual mean benzene source apportionment for 2020 at background and roadside monitoring sites, respectively.
+Figure 8.9 and Figure 8.10 show the modelled annual mean benzene source apportionment for 2021 at background and roadside monitoring sites, respectively.
 The measured concentration at each site is also shown for reference.
 The regional background is an important component in the source apportionment for the majority of background monitoring sites.
 Contributions from domestic and industry sources are also important for many sites classified as urban and suburban background.
-The roadside source apportionment in

-Figure 8.10 shows that local traffic sources contribute up to 0.3 μg m 3 of benzene at these roadside sites.
-Figure 8.9 - Annual mean benzene source apportionment at background monitoring sites in 2020 (the area type of each site is shown in parenthesis after its name)
+The roadside source apportionment in Figure 8.10 shows that local traffic sources contribute up to 0.1 μ g m-3 of benzene at these roadside sites, with the exception of London Marylebone Road where local traffic sources contribute 0.2 μ g m-3 of benzene.

-Figure 8.10 - Annual mean benzene source apportionment at roadside monitoring sites in 2020 (the area type of each site is shown in parenthesis after its name)
+Figure 8.10 - Annual mean benzene source apportionment at roadside monitoring sites in 2021 (the area type of each site is shown in parenthesis after its name)